 10. Seek professional help.

-One thing we rarely hear about concerning kids’ lack of motivation is that it may also point to undiagnosed learning disorders or attention-related problems.
+One thing we rarely hear about concerning kids’ lack of motivation is that it may point to undiagnosed learning disorders or attention-related problems.

 No one said motivating your child will be easy, especially if you are dealing with a long-existing problem.
 Do not forget that changing habits takes time.
 Celebrate your successes and don’t lose heart when progress seems slow.